 - Submit Techpacks for supplier confirmation (all documents must be stamped)

 - Proforma invoice is issued by the supplier

 - Lab testing

-- Pay 70% deposit (if quality is approved)
+- Pay 70% deposit (if the quality is approved)

 As textiles are mostly shipped by sea, you need to place your orders at least 4 months before the deadline.

 Are there any alternatives to Chinese textiles manufacturers?

 While China remains the world’s largest textiles exporter, the industry is not confined to one single country.
 There are thousands of garment factories in other Asian countries, primarily in Vietnam, India, and Bangladesh.
 In the last year, we’ve listed a few of them:

 - Clothing & Textiles Manufacturers in Bangladesh: Top 6 Factories